-For more information visit our website…
+For more information visit the website…

-- Download or order our conversation club resource “Let’s talk about parks”.
+- Download or order the conversation club resource “Let’s talk about parks”.
 A pack of 40 A5 cards with lots of full colour photos and ESOL exercises to explore the diversity of parks and what to prompt discussion of what is available locally.

 - Interested in Berlin, haben Sie Interesse an Berlin?

 For more information or to ask for hard copies of any of our resources please contact Clare Rishbeth ([email protected]).
-Also, do let me know of any ideas you have tried where you live… brilliant success stories and not-quite-working-out stories all welcome!
+Also, do let her know of any ideas you have tried where you live… brilliant success stories and not-quite-working-out stories all welcome!